ces0491/second-certainty/README.md

 - **SARS Integration**: Automatic scraping of latest tax rates from SARS website
 - **Provisional Tax**: Calculate and track provisional tax payments
 - **Data Validation**: Comprehensive input validation and error handling
+- **Visualizations**: Charts and graphs for income, expenses, and tax projections

+## Documentation

+For more detailed information, please refer to the following documentation:

+- [Installation Guide](./INSTALLATION.md): Setup instructions for local development
+- [Deployment Guide](./DEPLOYMENT.md): Instructions for deploying to production
+- [API Documentation](./API.md): Details on available endpoints and usage
+- [Frontend Documentation](./FRONTEND.md): Overview of frontend architecture and components
+- [Contributing Guidelines](./CONTRIBUTING.md): How to contribute to the project

 ## Technology Stack

+### Backend
 - **Framework**: FastAPI 0.110.1
 - **ORM**: SQLAlchemy 2.0.40
 - **Validation**: Pydantic 2.6.0